demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

     |> Async.map (mapFailure f) |> AR
 ```

-And finally we need to use this moved and renamed function in the `Persistence` and `Email` modules in the *UserSignup.fs* file.
+And finally, we need to use this moved and renamed function in the `Persistence` and `Email` modules in the *UserSignup.fs* file.

 ```diff
 // FsTweet.Web/UserSignup.fs